DP-3T/documents/implementation-profiles/profile.md

     <N buckets> with each
     	<Depth> slots with each
+    		sequence of ( bit-hash + 1 )/ 8 rounded up bytes:
 	    		is occupied		1 			bit
-    		partial hash		31 bits, network order, of which <Z> are relevant. verify hash			<verifylimit> bytes of the verify hash
+    			partial hash	bits-hash	bits
+    			padding			*			any padding bits set to 0 if bits-hash +1 not a multiple of 8 verify hash			bits-verify	bits
+    			padding			*			any padding bits set to 0 if bits-verify +1 not a multiple of 8

 With the partial hash being limited to the number of bits needed for N buckets.